Sei Giga

 \section{Async Execution}

-Sei Giga operates on the basis that once ordering is agreed upon in a block that the deterministic execution of that block will always result in the same output state, that is to say that consensus can be reached over just the contents and ordering of a block without execution. \begin{prop}[Deterministic Execution] Let $S_{\mathrm{init}}$ be an initial EVM state and let $\{\,\mathrm{tx}_1,\mathrm{tx}_2,\ldots,\mathrm{tx}_n\}$ be an ordered list of transactions.
-If all honest nodes apply these transactions in the same order to the same initial state, then they will arrive at an identical final state $S_{\mathrm{final}}$ assuming a majority honest network. \end{prop} \begin{proof}[Sketch] Consider each transaction $\mathrm{tx}_i$ as a deterministic function
+Sei Giga operates on the basis that once ordering is agreed upon in a block that the deterministic execution of that block will always result in the same output state, that is to say that consensus can be reached over just the contents and ordering of a block without execution.

-where $S$ is the global state before applying the transaction and $S^\prime$ is the updated state after execution.
-Since EVM execution has no hidden sources of randomness or nondeterminism, the result of $\mathsf{Exec}$ is uniquely determined by $S$ and $\mathrm{tx}_i$.
-For a block containing $n$ transactions, the final state is computed by sequential, or parallel where viable, application:

-All honest nodes starting with the same $S_{\mathrm{init}}$ and applying the same transactions in the same order must thus produce the same $S_{\mathrm{final}}$.
-Consequently, consensus need only finalize the ordering of blocks, and each node can locally compute the same state in a consistent fashion. \end{proof}
+\begin{definition}[Block context] For finalized block $B_n$, let $c_n$ denote the full block context supplied to the EVM, including every block scoped field that may affect execution. \end{definition}